streamr-dev/network-contracts/packages/network-subgraphs/README.md

   * StreamPermission.id is now a hash of streamId and userId (ETH-867)
 * v0.0.13
   * StreamPermission.id is now start of streamId + a hash of streamId and userId (ETH-875)
-* v0.0.14
+* v0.0.15
   * Streams with id over 1000 characters are now dropped from the subgraph.
 They still exist in the StreamRegistry but are not indexed.
-  * added Stream.idAsString field
+(ETH-876)

 # Developer notes